Engine configuration: W engines

+W engines using twin "VR" engine banks are technically a V engine.
+These engine banks use a single cylinder head so are technically a straight bank with the name "VR" coming from the combination of German words “Verkürzt” and “Reihenmotor” meaning “shortened inline engine”.

 Other layouts

 Radial engines have cylinders mounted radially around a central crankcase.
 Rotary engines have a similar configuration, except that the crankshaft is fixed and the cylinders rotate around it.
 (This is different from the Wankel engine configuration described below.)
 Radial and rotary engine designs were widely used in early aircraft engines.

 U engines consist of two separate straight engines (complete with separate crankshafts) joined by gears or chains.
 Most U engines have four cylinders (i.e. two straight-two engines combined), such as square four engines and tandem twin engines.
 Similar to U engines, H engines consist of two separate flat engines joined by gears or chains.
 H engines have been produced with between 4 and 24 cylinders.

 An opposed-piston engine is similar to a flat engine in that pairs of pistons are co-axial but rather than sharing a crankshaft, instead share a single combustion chamber per pair of pistons.
 The crankshaft configuration varies amongst opposed-engine designs.
 One layout has a flat/boxer engine at its center and adds an additional opposed-piston to each end so there are two pistons per cylinder on each side.

 An X engine is essentially two V engines joined by a common crankshaft.
 A majority of these were existing V-12 engines converted into an X-24 configuration.

 The Swashplate engine with the K-Cycle engine is where pairs of pistons are in an opposed configuration sharing a cylinder and combustion chamber.

 A Delta engine has three (or its multiple) cylinders having opposing pistons, aligned in three separate planes or 'banks', so that they appear to be in a Δ when viewed along the axis of the main-shaft.
 An example of this type of layout is the Napier Deltic.